Overview

 system so there was an opportunity here.

-• We could depart a bit from our existing UI, pushing the boundaries of Material Design
+- I could depart a bit from our existing UI, pushing the boundaries of Material Design

 I went to work taking all of the input from our group sessions to synthesize it down into four sets of wireframes.
 After working out the kinks, I moved into high res versions.